fffrontoffice/rules/league/schedule.md

 Regular Season:     Weeks 1 – 11<br/>
 Weeks per regular season matchup:  1<br/>

-The regular season schedule will be set each year with divisional matchups played in week 1, week 3, and the last week of the regular season.
+The regular season schedule will be rotated/shuffled each year with divisional matchups played in week 1, week 3, and the last week of the regular season.

 ### Playoffs